ArtesOscuras/Notes/kerberos /Kerberos common error and fixess.md

 ### KDC_ERR_WRONG_REALM

 Most probably because you are using IP direcction to set the target.
-Use 'machine.domain' format (Example: `nxc smb DC01.testlab.com -u '' -p ''`) to set your target in whatever tool you are using.
+Use 'machine.domain' format (Example: `nxc smb DC01.testlab.com -u '' -p '' -k`) to set your target in whatever tool you are using.
 Make sure to edit your `/etc/hosts` file to link that 'machine.domain' to specific IP address.

 <br>